nyudlts/dot-doc/README.md

 ## Digital Object Naming Requirements
-This repository specifies the file and naming requirements used by New York University's Digital Library Technology Services department to validate digital objects produced by different digitization workflows.
+This repository specifies the file and naming conventions used by
+New York University's Digital Library Technology Services department.
+All digital object files must conform to these file naming specifications.

+## QUICKSTART:
+If you just want to see the naming conventions in practice, please see [these examples](./QUICKSTART.md)

 ## Digital Object Types (`DOT`s)
 * `book`: the `DOT` created when digitizing a bound volume